 In Response to COVID-19

 At this time we are limiting farm visitors to order pick-ups only.
 If you would like to place an order to stock up on grass-fed beef and pasture-raised pork, please place your order online or call us in advance at (802) 472 – 6185.
 We will put your order together and you can pay over the phone by credit card or with a check.
-We will also be offering home delivery without face-to-face interaction meaning we will deliver orders to your door.
+We also offer no-contact home delivery, meaning we will deliver orders right to your doorstep.
 You leave a cooler outside, we place the order inside, and then we will depart.
 We think this is the best way of helping to reduce the spread of COVID-19.

-- We can accept credit card transactions over the phone and will still be accepting checks.
+- We can accept credit card transactions through online ordering and over the phone, and we can accept checks at the farm.

-- If you are experiencing symptoms of a fever or cough or are on self or mandatory quarantine, please let us know and we will figure out a way to get an order to you in the safest way possible.
+- If you are experiencing COVID-19 symptoms, including fever or cough, or are on self or mandatory quarantine, please let us know and we will figure out a way to get an order to you in the safest way possible.

 Thank You For Your Support